-Traditional marketing involves pushing out a message to your ideal audience.
-It’s all about your brand and getting it in front of lots of potential customers.
+Traditional marketing for schools involves pushing out a message to your ideal audience.
+It’s all about your brand and getting it in front of lots of potential students.
 Less thought is given to who these individual customers might be.

 While traditional outbound marketing remains important, it’s also become less effective.
 Especially in the Digital Age where customers make online research an important step in the buying process.

-Inbound marketing lets you attract new prospects to your company pages, and it helps you convert them into customers.
+Inbound marketing lets you attract new prospects to your company pages, and it helps you convert them into students.
 It focuses on drawing people to your website, blog posts, and landing pages.

 How?
 Through strategic storytelling.
-This allows you to connect with buyers in meaningful ways.
-(Instead of just highlighting the benefits of your products and services the way that traditional marketing does.)
+This allows you to connect with visitors in meaningful ways.
+(Instead of just highlighting the benefits of your classes and services the way that traditional marketing does.)

 Since Google drives 94% of organic traffic, your company needs a solid SEO strategy to have a fighting chance in the Digital Age.

 This begs the question: how do you ensure your company’s content gets found online?
 Through inbound marketing.

 By its very nature, inbound marketing relies on the best practices in SEO to drive more traffic to your site and other digital marketing materials.